BEDWETTING TREATMENT TIPS AND TRICKS

 -

-USE PJAMA BEDWETTING ALARM
+USE PJAMA BEDWETTING ALARM WITH DRYGUARDIANS

 80% of children using bedwetting alarms overcome the problem within three months.
 No medicine needed.
 The success of alarm therapy depends on the parents understanding that this is a learning process.
 Without patience, the frustration can result in quitting.
 Please, try to not give up.